RedisLabs/redislabs-docs/content/rdi/architecture.md

 ### Write-behind topology

-RDI's CLI and engine come in one edition that can run both ingest and write-behind.
+RDI's CLI and components come in one edition that can run both ingest and write-behind.
 However, the topology for write-behind is different.

-RDI engine is installed on a Redis database containing the application data and not on a separate staging Redis database.
-RDI streams data and control plane adds a small footprint of few hundreds of MBs to the Redis database.
-In the write-behind topology, RDI processes in parallel on each shard and establishes a single connection from each shard to the downstream database.
+- RDI Redis collector - This component run on RedisGears inside the application Redis database.
+It captures data change events and writes them into Redis streams.
+- RDI stream processor - reads and process the data in the streams the same way it does for ingest data, however there are 2 main differences:
+  - RDI needs a job to be deployed in order to know how to map the data to a target table(s)
+  - RDI will use a specific writer (In most cases `relational.write`) in order to connect and apply the changes to the target.

 ### Model translation